Skip to main content

 National Policing Programmes: replaced funding provided by the Police Transformation and Police Innovation Funds in the financial year ending March 2021.
 The funding ensures the completion of programmes, transforming policing to meet future demands and building the capability needed to respond to changing crime and threats.
 In addition, this includes funding to support an uplift to police firearms capability.

-Nominal terms funding: nominal values are the current monetary values (that is, the cash value of police funding).
+Nominal terms funding: nominal values are the current monetary values (in other words, the cash value of police funding).
 Unlike ‘real terms’, nominal values are not adjusted for inflation.

 Police Commercial Organisation: a national body co-ordinating commercial strategy, ways of working, systems, best practice, and professional development across police forces.

-Police pay funding: additional funding to support police forces in England and Wales with the costs of the pay award following the Government accepting the Police Remuneration Review Body’s recommendations in full.
-The grant was paid in line with current funding formula shares.
+Police pay funding: additional funding to support police forces in England and Wales with the costs of pay awards.

 Police technology programmes: funding for infrastructure costs of national police technology programmes: Airwave; the Emergency Services Mobile Communication Programme; Home Office Biometrics; National Law Enforcement Data Programme; National Automatic Number Plate Recognition Service and Forensic Archive.

-Police Uplift Programme: the government made a manifesto commitment to recruit an additional 20,000 police officers in England and Wales over a 3-year period by 31 March 2023.
+Police Uplift Programme: the previous Conservative government made a manifesto commitment to recruit an additional 20,000 police officers in England and Wales over a three-year period by 31 March 2023.

-Precepting authorities: councils or local government agencies, for example police forces, that do not collect Council Tax directly but instruct a billing authority to do it on their behalf.
+Precepting authorities: councils or local government agencies, for example police forces, that do not collect council tax directly but instruct a billing authority to do it on their behalf.
+There are 106 precepting authorities in England, including PCCs, fire and rescue authorities and combined authorities.

 Pre-charge bail: funding for the Ministry of Justice to cover their costs of changes to the police bail system (legal aid and court running costs).